jennsutton/Coursera_TorontoNeighboorhoods/README.md

 ## **Requirements**
 -Python (Pandas, Folium, Geocoder, Nominatim, JSON, CSV, Requests, lxml).

--FourSquare API access.
+-FourSquare Developer API access.

--Beautiful Soup (for scraping HTML/XML).
+-Beautiful Soup 4.40 (for scraping HTML/XML).

 ## **Instructions**
 -All three parts of the project are included in the TorontoPOSTALCODES document.

--File needed is Geospatial_Coordinates.csv (included in this repository).
+-File needed is Geospatial_Coordinates.csv (which can be found in this repository).